Current Projects

 The Arizona Algonquian Linguistics Group (affectionately known as ARUGULA (backronymed to A Reading Union for the Good Understanding of the Linguistics of Algonquian)) is a research and reading group of graduate students and faculty working on Algonquian languages and linguistics.
 The primary foci of this group are comparative grammar and language revitalization.

-Director: Heidi Harley (UA)
+Advisor: Heidi Harley (UA)